headquarters/mydevice.tech/README.md

+# mydevice.tech

+A simple Vue.js app that takes browser info and places it on screen.
+The single file is a PHP script but only uses PHP for getting the user's IP address.
+Client-side JavaScript gets info on screen size, browser size, battery level, and so on.

+CSS grid is used for the layout with a media query to break the grid down into a single column on smaller devices.

 TODO:
-Add Google Analytics
+* Add Google Analytics
-Small ad?
+* Small ad?
 Google or Carbon
-Git push for publishing to Webfaction
+* Git push for publishing to Webfaction